dimsav/elasticsearch-reference/README.md

 ### Indexing a document with auto-generated id

 We can also let elasticsearch to auto-generate the id for the indexed document.
-To do that, we use the verb `POST` and we skip the id in the query:
+To do that, we use the verb `POST` and we skip the id in the query.
+[See more](http://www.elasticsearch.org/guide/en/elasticsearch/guide/current/index-doc.html)

 ```
 POST /{index}/{type}/